Gaut-raj/Gaut-raj/README.md

 - 🌱 I’m currently learning **Vue.js**

-- 👨‍💻 All of my projects are available at On github
+- 👨‍💻 All of my projects are available On github

 - 💬 Ask me about **Python, Node.js, Java**